 Promoting your coffee shop gets across your message to the public.

-• Offer discounted coupons – Prior to opening, go around to local stores businesses and office buildings handing out coupons with offers of discounted products or free samples of coffee.
+• Offer discounted coupons – Before opening, go around to local stores businesses, and office buildings handing out coupons with offers of discounted products or free samples of coffee.
 Be sure to create an expiration date to encourage them to visit your shop within the week you plan to open.

 • Network alone to be more productive – The whole point of networking is to meet new people.
 This can be rather challenging while attending a networking event with someone you know; people tend to stick together and avoid talking with new people.
 Attend the event alone to be more productive.